myrrlyn/website-content/uses.md

   advances, you can hit paste and immediately proceed.
 It can also detect 2FA forms and fill them just like it can with a password, but this automatic one-two behavior is very nice.
-- synchronization: neither of these operates a synchronization service.
+- synchronization: Enpass doesn’t operate a synchronization service; 1Password syncs vaults through their website.
+They state that vault files are always encrypted by both a password they give you AND a password you use that they never see, so I trust them to transport my data.
 Your credentials are in an ordinary file on your computer or phone, and that file is encrypted by a master password that you need to remember and also store in, say, your safe or a bank deposit box.
 Enpass offers hooks to synchronize this file through services like DropBox, Google Drive, Microsoft OneDrive, or other.
 When you do so, it is just another opaque file.
 Those hosts can’t see inside it.

+BitWarden allows you to run your own management server on a computer you own, and have no interaction with the developers besides installing updates.
+I tried this out, because I’m a huge dork.
+You shouldn’t bother with this.

 If you don’t have a password manager, I strongly recommend one.
 Mom, this means you.